CouldBeFranklin/RANSOMWRE-ON-S3-SIMULATION-AND-DETECTION/README.md

 ---

 **Note:** The lab environment and simulation scripts were provided as part of the AWS CIRT workshop.
-This repository documents the investigation process and learning outcomes.
+This repository of mine documents the investigation process and learning outcomes.